sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 The Code of Conduct Committee of sktime is responsible for defining and enforcing the Code of Conduct, according to Section 4 below.

-Reports of Code of Conduct Committee can be made as outlined in Section 3.
+Incidents can be reported to the Code of Conduct Committee as outlined in Section 3, and are handled in accordance with Sections 3 and 4.

 The community council of sktime (see current composition on "roles") is responsible for ensuring that resolutions of the Code of Conduct committee